-Tim O’Brien is an accredited communications strategist and consultant, advising clients from Fortune 100 companies to associations, start-ups and nonprofits.
+Tim O’Brien is a communications strategist and consultant, advising clients from Fortune 100 companies to associations, start-ups and nonprofits.
 He has provided service to clients across every major sector and has seen programs from conceptualization through planning.
 He has worked extensively in crisis communications, issues management, professional services marketing, writing and content development, marketing, media relations, message development, and workplace communications.

 He formed O’Brien Communications in 2001, a Pittsburgh PR firm, after serving as Communications Director and the Chief Investor Relations Officer at Tollgrade Communications, a telecom firm that played a significant role in the rollout of broadband technology.
 At Tollgrade, he was a member of the company’s Executive Committee, responsible for all internal and external communications, serving as primary spokesperson.

 Before Tollgrade, Tim spent ten years at Ketchum, where he was a Vice President, a member of the PR office’s Management Committee, and a leader in Ketchum’s Crisis Communications and Issues Management practice areas.
 At Ketchum, he managed corporate, employee and media relations, in addition to crisis communications programs, community relations and marketing communications initiatives.

 Prior to Ketchum, he served in account service at Pittsburgh public relations agency Mangus/Catanzano.
 Before that, he spent two years in advertising.
 He started his career as a Producer/News Writer at KDKA TV & Radio.
-Tim earned his bachelor’s degree with majors in Journalism and Speech Communications at Duquesne University.
+Tim earned his bachelor’s degree with majors in Journalism and Speech Communication at Duquesne University.

 He has presented at professional and trade functions, including the American Bar Association’s Continuing Legal Education programs.
 Tim has also lectured at graduate and undergraduate programs at institutions including: Carnegie Mellon University, Duquesne University, University of Pittsburgh, Pennsylvania State University, Chatham University and at other colleges and universities.